mawngo/go-batch/README.md

 		processor.Put(1)
 	}
 	// Remember to close the processor before your application stopped.
-	// Closing will force the processor to process the left-over item,
+	// Closing will force the processor to process the left-over item.
-	// any item added after closing is not guarantee to be processed. if err := processor.Close(); err != nil {
+	// Any item added after closing is not guaranteed to be processed. if err := processor.Close(); err != nil {
 		panic(err)
 	}